 Prof. Richard Battye : Research

-I am primarily interested in cosmology and it links with fundamental physics and astrophysics.
+I am primarily interested in cosmology and its links with fundamental physics and astrophysics.
 I was originally trained as a theorist but I am also very interested in the confrontation between theory and observations.
-This has lead me into some areas of data analysis.
+This has led me into some areas of data analysis.
 In addition, I have a significant interest in soliton and defect solutions in classical field theories.
 The main topics I am working on at the moment are:

 1. Topological defects and their observational consequences

 2. Cosmic microwave background anisotropies and polarization (theory and observation)

 3. Theoretical models of dark matter, dark energy and non-standard particle interactions

 4. Observational cosmology with a particular interest in the radio waveband (eg. measuring P(k) using HI and weak lensing using continuum radio surveys)